ryanam26/DonkiesAPI/donkies/donkies/tests/transfers/README.md

+## As spec changing a little, some info in this README can be outdated.
+## All actual info in model's python files.

 # REQUIREMENTS FOR MEMBERS, ACCOUNTS, TRANSACTIONS IN RESPECT TO TRANSFERS.

 We can not delete Members, Accounts and Transactions from database.